 Jennings County High School makes every effort to insure a non-threatening learning environment.
 Visitor access is limited with an additional set of security doors.
-Visitors are to report to the main office to sign in and are issued visitors' badges.
-All outside doors, with the exception of the main office door, are locked during the school day.
+Visitors are to report to the main office to sign in and are issued visitors' badges utilizing the Raptor scan system.
+All outside doors are locked during the school day.
 In case of an emergency the entire school maintains a "lock down" procedure in which, not only are all outside doors locked, but students must remain in classrooms and classroom doors are locked.
 Intruder drills are conducted each semester to practice the lock down procedure.
 On-going communication with faculty and staff takes place via memos and e-mail.
 Students are expected to adhere to the Jennings County High School Code of Conduct.
 Student handbooks are available on the high school website.
 Copies of student handbooks may be obtained in the main office and guidance office of the high school.